-Steven has a commercial and chancery practice with additional niche areas of expertise in civil fraud and employment disputes especially in relation to restrictive covenants and cross over High Court Litigation.
+Steven White has a commercial and chancery practice, with additional niche areas of expertise in civil fraud and employment disputes especially in relation to restrictive covenants and cross over High Court Litigation.
 He is known for his ability to tackle difficult issues and a go to counsel for advocacy in the employment tribunals.
 He has a particular interest in company disputes involving shareholder actions and directors duties, Landlord and Tenant disputes and Coronial law.

 He lectures on a wide range of subjects in all areas of his specialisms.